 Plays

 KPIs: Baseline organic influenced pipeline, demo signups by source, trial starts.
-A related angle worth reading is our guide to B2B SEO case study.
+A related angle worth reading is our B2B SEO Case Study guide.

 Sprint 2 (Days 31–60): Execute & Prove.
 Owner: Content Lead + Growth PM.